Skip to content

 ST R3, MyVal1 ; Store value from Register 3 into memory location labeled MyVal1

-ST R0, MyVal2 ; Loads the value from Register 0 into memory location labeled MyVal2
+ST R0, MyVal2 ; Stores the value from Register 0 into memory location labeled MyVal2

 Stores a value in a Register into a Memory location.
 A source register is provided to supply the value to memory.
 The address to store to is provided to the Memory Interface.
 This address is calculated based on the PC during execution of the LD instruction.